lallaria/MultiworldGG/worlds/satisfactory/docs/en_Satisfactory.md

 <!-- - [Infinite Zoop](https://ficsit.app/mod/InfiniteZoop) - Adds a research tree in the MAM where you can improve your Zoop capacity.
 Also enables multi-row & column Wall and Foundation construction.  -->
 <!-- - [Nog's Research](https://ficsit.app/mod/NogsResearch/) - Queue Milestones and MAM Nodes for automatic research in the style of Factorio's research queue.
 Queue type might need to be changed to soft class reference to save CL schematics. -->

-The following mods have been used successfully by other players but have not been thoroughly tested with MultiworldGG:
+The following mods have been used successfully by other players but have not been thoroughly tested with Archipelago:

 - [Resource Roulette](https://ficsit.app/mod/ResourceRoulette) - Randomize the location of resource nodes
 - [Infinite Zoop](https://ficsit.app/mod/InfiniteZoop) - Adds a research tree in the MAM where you can improve your Zoop capacity.
 Also enables multi-row & column Wall and Foundation construction.